erwinx1994/DigitalWallet/readme.md

 This repository provides multiple applications that work together to function as a backend for a digital wallet service.
 The purpose of each application is described below.

     api_client
     Front end application for depositing money, withdrawing money, transferring money, getting the balance of a wallet and retrieving the transaction history of a wallet.
+It communicates with the API gateway.

     api_gateway
     Route incoming HTTP requests from the user to the correct backend service.